Digital Nomad Life in Costa Rica

 What are the pros and cons of living in Costa Rica?

 "Expats and digital nomads often appreciate the laid-back lifestyle and friendly people in Costa Rica.
 They also enjoy the country's stunning natural beauty, with its lush rainforests, stunning beaches, and active volcanoes.
 Additionally, the cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
-On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," said one member in Costa Rica.
+On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," explained one person living in Costa Rica.

 "Paying bills can be a big challenge so try to get auto pay set up where it is available.
 Most people wait in lines to pay bills at the bank or most markets offer computer bill pay.
 Cash only.
 Passport or other picture ID required.
 Costa Rica has no real street address system and the mail is terrible there.
-Some addresses are like 400 meters West of the World Gym," explained one expat in Santa Ana.
+Some addresses are like 400 meters West of the World Gym," wrote one digital nomad living in Santa Ana, Costa Rica.

 About the Author